ChatScript/ChatScript/WIKI/ChatScript-Json.md

 Objects are marked with `{}` as they are in JSON.
 Arrays are marked with `[]`.

 The internal name of the composite is shown immediately next to its opening punctuation.
 Optional depth number restricts how deep it displays.
 0 (default) means all.
-1 is just top level.
+1 means just top level.

 ## JSON structure manipulation